MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

       - <details><summary>Maheep's Notes</summary>
         The paper focuses to provide insight about the establishment of ungeneralized training of machine learning models and their importance in Medical Imaging when looking at different field like *data scarcity, data-mismatch* etc.

-        The author explains both *data scarcity, data-mismatch* in the stated two points:
+        The author explains both *data scarcity, data-mismatch* in the stated first two points:
         * While taking a look at *Data Scarcity*, Semi-supervised learning (SSL) aims to leverage readily available unlabelled data in the hope of producing a better predictive model than is possible using only the scarce annotated data but a model trained on image-derived annotations will attempt to replicate the (most often manual) annotation process, rather than to predict some pre-imaging ground truth therefore consisting of a confounding variable that comes from the annotator.
         * The mismatch between data distributions, typically between training and test sets or development and deployment environments, tends to hurt the generalisability of learned models.
 Therefore it can be said that *Dataset shift* is any situation in which the training and test data distributions disagree due to exogenous factors.
 Moreover when analysing dataset shift, it is helpful to conceptualise an additional variable
         $Z$